HOLIDAY HOME BUYERS GUIDE

 Holiday homes are also available in a range of sizes from 28 feet long up to over 40 feet long, and from 10 feet wide up to 14 feet wide.
 We also supply twin unit modular homes up to 22 feet wide.
 Should you require a holiday home with accessibility features there are a number available with thoughtfully designed with wheelchair user friendly features.

-So there is a certainly a layout and size available to suit whatever needs you might have.
+So there is certainly a layout and size available to suit whatever needs you may have.

 Choosing your holiday home specification.